This blog may contain affiliate links. Read our disclosure policy for more info.

 Another cool thing you can do in Playa Norte is yoga, which takes place above Buho’s Bar.
 The Treehouse Yoga holds 2-3 classes 6 days a week (it’s closed on Sundays).
 Classes cost just 200 pesos ($10 USD) and include a yoga mat.
 Plus, the ocean views from their studio are stunning!

-Ferries to Isla Mujeres depart every 30 minutes between 5 am and 9:30 pm from Puerto Juarez; the ferry crossing takes 15 minutes.
+Ferries to Isla Mujeres depart every 30 minutes to an hour between 5:30 am and 11 pm from Puerto Juarez; the ferry crossing takes 20-30 minutes.
+You can also opt for a tour to Isla Mujeres from Cancun where transportation (aboard a catamaran!) is taken care of for you.

 12. Playa Tortugas, Cancun